hauxir/dotfiles/.vim/bundle/YouCompleteMe/README.md

     install][cmake-download] cmake from its project site.
 Mac users can also get it through [Homebrew][brew] with `brew install cmake`.

-    You also need to make sure you have Python headers installed.
-On a Debian-like Linux distro, this would be `sudo apt-get install python-dev`.
+    On a Unix OS, you need to make sure you have Python headers installed.
+On a Debian-like Linux distro, this would be `sudo apt-get install python-dev python3-dev`.
 On Mac they should already be present.

+    On Windows, you need to download and install [Python 2 or Python 3][python-win-download].
+Pick the version corresponding to your Vim architecture.
+You will also need Microsoft Visual C++ (MSVC) to build YCM.
+    You can obtain it by installing [Visual Studio][visual-studio-download].
+    MSVC 11 (Visual Studio 2012), 12 (2013), and 14 (2015) are officially
+    supported.

     Here we'll assume you installed YCM with Vundle.
 That means that the top-level YCM directory is in `~/.vim/bundle/YouCompleteMe`.